Last updated Yesterday at 19:45 by Mwahi55 comments

 Midnight also brings some modifications to the Mountain Thane

-Colossus Hero trees.
-Both trees will gain new talents,
+and Colossus Hero trees.
+Both trees will gain new talents, which you

-Mountain Thane only change so far is that
+Mountain Thane only change in addition to the new talents so far is that Thunder Blast

-increased by 100%.
-This is a big damage boost, and it follows the design goal that
+has its damage increased by 100%.
+This is a big damage boost, but warranted due to the removal of

 are really minor and change nothing in how the tree performs or plays.